Cooktown, Queensland: Township of Cooktown

 With the gold rush over, the number of people living in the area started dwindling.
 Two major fires struck Cooktown – in 1875 and, again, in 1919 when whole blocks of buildings in the main street were burned to the ground.
 A major cyclone in 1907 added to the destruction.

+In February 1908, a new St Mary's Catholic Church was opened and dedicated by Bishop Murray to replace the one destroyed in the cyclone.

 World War II

 By 1940, little evidence of Cooktown or Maytown's interesting past remained.
 During the Second World War, Cooktown became an important base for the war effort.
 The civilian population of Cooktown was encouraged to evacuate in face of the Japanese advances and by 1942 the vast majority had left.
 The Aboriginal people of the Lutheran missions at Hope Vale and Bloomfield were forcibly removed – most being taken south to Woorabinda in May, 1942, while some of the elderly people were sent to Palm Island.
-The senior missionary, Pastor Schwartz (known as Muni to the local people), was arrested and placed in internment as he were suspected as being an enemy sympathiser.
-The Aboriginal people were not allowed to return to their homelands until 1949, well after the end of the war.
+The senior missionary, Pastor Schwartz (known as Muni to the local people), was arrested and placed in internment, suspected of being an enemy sympathiser.
+The Aboriginal people were not allowed to return to their homelands until 1949.
 Many Aboriginal people died when moved from their traditional lands, and many Aboriginal and white families never returned from their exile.

 In October 1942 detachments of 16 Australian Field Company, Royal Australian Engineers travelled to Cooktown, Mount Surprise and Coen to build Repeater Huts.
 Some 20,000 Australian and American troops were stationed in and around the town.
 The busy airfield played a key role in the crucial Battle of the Coral Sea when Japanese expansion towards the Australian mainland was finally halted.
 The last military unit, the 27th Operational Base Squadron of the RAAF, ceased operations in Cooktown in April 1946.